verana-labs/verifiable-trust-vpr-spec/spec.md

 | Verifier         | renewable subscription (4)          |                                       | renewable subscription (2)          |                                     |          |                                         |
 | Holder           |                                     |                                       |                                     | renewable subscription              |          |                                         |

-- (1): if *issuer mode* is set to GRANTOR_VALIDATION.
+- (1): if *issuer mode* is set to GRANTOR.
-- (2): if *verifier mode* is set to GRANTOR_VALIDATION.
+- (2): if *verifier mode* is set to GRANTOR.
-- (3): if *issuer mode* is set to TRUST_REGISTRY.
+- (3): if *issuer mode* is set to ECOSYSTEM.
-- (4): if *verifier mode* is set to TRUST_REGISTRY.
+- (4): if *verifier mode* is set to ECOSYSTEM.

 #### Pay per issued credential

 *This section is non-normative.*

-The Pay per issued credential fees are partially sent to specific participant(s), the rest is sent to trust deposits or distributed using the normal distribution principle of a [[ref: VPR]].
+Pay-per-issued credential fees are partially allocated to specific participants, while the remaining portion is either credited to trust deposits or distributed according to the standard fee distribution rules of the [[ref: VPR]].

+Key points:

-- When a participant is granted an ISSUER permission for a given schema, trust registry and issuer grantor may define *issuance fees* for each issued credential.
-In this case, ISSUER must pay these fees in order to be able to deliver the credential to the holder.
+- When a participant is granted ISSUER permission for a specific schema, the Ecosystem (and optionally the issuer grantor) may define **issuance fees** per credential.
+In such cases, the ISSUER must pay these fees to have the right to issue and deliver the credential to the holder.

-- Wallet User Agent and User Agent are rewarded, too.
+- **Wallet User Agents** and **User Agents** that implement the [[ref: verifiable trust spec]] must verify that the ISSUER paid, else they must refuse the credential.
+They **receive a share of the fees** as a reward.

-- Part of the fees are sent to trust deposits.
+- A portion of the fees paid by ISSUER is allocated to **trust deposits**, reinforcing the Proof-of-Trust mechanism.

 *Example:*